Q. What qualification should a Supervisor have?

 Q. What are the requirements to start a home school?

-A. A Completed application form (obtainable from Home School Academy), signed and witnessed Standard Service Agreement (obtainable from Home School Academy), letter of release from previous school and transfer card, proof of application to the Department of Education.
+A. A Completed application form (obtainable from Home Education Academy), signed and witnessed Standard Service Agreement (obtainable from Home Education Academy), letter of release from previous school and transfer card.

 Q. What are the cost implications?

-Home School Academy Registration: Please check with Home School Academy
+Home Education Academy Registration: Please check with Home Education Academy

-Cost of curriculum: +/- R6600.00* a year per grade level (this is not a once off cost as material can be purchased per term)
+Cost of curriculum: +/- R5700.00* a year per grade level (this is not a once off cost as material can be purchased per term)

-Home School Academy Service Fees: Please check with Home School Academy (This is a monthly fee that is paid to the Home School Academy)
+Home School Academy Service Fees: Please check with Home Education Academy (This is a monthly fee that is paid to the Home Education Academy)

 Postage: This will depend on the weight of the box and the mode of dispatch used (e.g. normal post or courier)